-Finally, moving from music to family life, I enjoyed reading this article by Charlie Gilmour about being a father.
+Finally, moving from to family life, I enjoyed reading this article by Charlie Gilmour about being a father.
 Alternatively this is another good read about being a father.

 As you all know, I get a lot of my articles from The Guardian.
 The articles are available for free but you can take out a subscription if you want to support them.

 Bonus points for anyone who finds an article or podcast to discuss in class!